 Responsibilities and costs related to student transportation.

-________school district will collaborate with the CWA to develop and implement clear, written procedures governing how transportation is provided to maintain children in foster care in their schools of origin.
+Forest Grove school district will collaborate with the CWA to develop and implement clear, written procedures governing how transportation is provided to maintain children in foster care in their schools of origin.
 The school district will also work with the CWA to reach an agreement in regards to covering the transportation costs.
 The agreement will cover how the transportation will be provided, arranged, and funded for the duration of the child’s time in foster care.
 Each agreement can/will vary greatly because the unique needs of each child should be considered in making the decision on transportation.

 Clear, written policies that will remove barriers to immediate enrollment and record transfers for children in foster care.

-_________ board of education has modified existing board policy FD to eliminate any barriers to enrollment and/or transfer of educational records for children in foster care.
+Forest Grove board of education has modified existing board policy FD to eliminate any barriers to enrollment and/or transfer of educational records for children in foster care.